monora/rgl/README.md

 Look for more in [examples](https://github.com/monora/rgl/tree/master/examples) directory.

-I collect some links to stuff around RGL at http://del.icio.us/monora/rgl.

 ## Credits

 Many thanks to Robert Feldt which also worked on a graph library